20 Best Trap Workout and Exercises for Mass and Strength

 How To Do

-1. Stand upright, keeping arms at sides and with a dumbbell in each hand.
+1. Stand upright and keep your arms at your sides and with a dumbbell in each hand.

 2. Raise your shoulders as high as you can, as if trying to touch them to your ears.